 Isla Fisher got into difficulty while filming the piranha tank scene.
 The top of the tank remained opened so that Fisher would be able to swim to the top to get some air, and there was also an emergency lever inside the tank that, if pulled, would alert the crew that she needed help.
 During one take, Fisher was running out of air and tried to swim to the top, but the chains on the handcuffs she was wearing got stuck on the bottom of the tank, so she was unable to swim to the top or pull the lever.
 She then attempted to alert the crew by hitting the glass of the tank, but since her character is supposed to be panicked and scared in the scene, the crew thought she was acting.
 She was stuck for 3 minutes before the stunt coordinator finally realized that something was wrong after he noticed that her handcuffs were stuck.

 In the scene before J. Daniel Atlas and Merritt McKinney enter the secret room, McKinney tells Atlas that he is a "bit of a control freak," to which Atlas replies "Have we met before?"
-This is a nod to the previous film Harrelson and Eisenberg had starred in, Zombieland.
+This is a nod to a previous film Woody Harrelson and Jesse Eisenberg had starred in, Zombieland (2009).

 Demonstrating that he really had learned how to throw cards with forceful accuracy, Dave Franco sliced a half of a banana into a further half with his hotel key card, while promoting the film on the Bob Rivers radio show (KJR-FM, Seattle).

 After The 4 Horsemen get arrested, Merrit McKinley (Woody Harrelson) tells the FBI agent there's no shame for a man to wear a dress.
 This is a reference to J. Edgar Hoover, the long time director of the FBI, who was revealed to be a cross dresser after his death.